ropitz/dataarc-demo/docs/add-new-dataset.rst

 Create a dataARC account and finish adding your dataset
 --------------------------------------------------------

 1. Before you begin, you will need to create an account with the dataARC Search Tool to become a data contributor.
-Go to the dataARC Search Tool and select Signup.
+Go to the dataARC Search Tool and select Register.
 Fill out the form and select Register.

 2. Now, select the Login option from the menu and Login using your credentials.